Year 6 - Aslan & Gryffindor

 AS READERS

-We will continue to read the text ‘The Boy in Striped Pyjamas’ by John Boyne while continuing to build core reading skills including vocabulary and word meaning in context, inference, prediction, retrieval and summary.
-We will also focus on three-mark questions using point, evidence, and explanation techniques (PEE).
+We will read the text ‘Holes’ by Louis Sachar, while continuing to build core reading skills including vocabulary and word meaning in context, inference, prediction, retrieval and summary.

 AS WRITERS